Dynamic Time Warping and Geometric Edit Distance: Breaking the Quadratic Barrier: Dynamic Time Warping in Subquadratic Time

-The runtime analysis is similar to the preceding one, but now we increase the number of guesses by a factor of $2^{g^2}$ for the sign assignments, and the dimension of the space where the points are embedded increases by $g^2$ additional coordinates.
-We now have $2s = \Theta(n/g)$ points in $\reals^{d_g + g^2}$ ($d_g < 3^{2g}$ is as defined earlier), and the time to prepare them (computing the value of each coordinate) is $O((n/g) (d_g + g^2) g ) = O(3^{2g} n)$.
-There are at most $3^{8g^3}$ sets of paths to guess, and for each set, there are at most $2^{g^2}$ sign assignment guesses, so in total, we invoke the bichromatic dominance reporting algorithm at most $2^{g^2}3^{8g^3} < 3^{8g^3 + g^2}$ times, for an overall runtime (including preparing the points) of
+The runtime analysis is similar to the preceding one, but now we increase the number of candidate choices by a factor of $2^{g^2}$ (this factor bounds the number of all possible sign assignments), and the dimension of the space where the points are embedded increases by $g^2$ additional coordinates.
+We now have $2s = \Theta(n/g)$ points in $\reals^{d_g + g^2}$ ($d_g = O(3^{2g})$ is as defined earlier), and the time to prepare them (computing the value of each coordinate) is $O((n/g) (d_g + g^2) g ) = O(3^{2g} n)$.
+There are at most $3^{8g^3}$ sets of candidate paths to test, and for each set, there are at most $2^{g^2}$ sign assignment to test, so in total, we invoke the bichromatic dominance reporting algorithm at most $2^{g^2}3^{8g^3} < 3^{8g^3 + g^2}$ times, for an overall runtime (including preparing the points) of

 By setting $\eps= 1/2$ and $g = \delta \log\log n$, for a suitable sufficiently small constant $\delta$, the first two terms become negligible (strongly subquadratic), and the runtime is therefore dominated by the output size, that is $O\left( (n/g)^2 \right) = O\left(n^2 / (\log\log n)^2 \right)$.
-Each reported pair $\left(\alpha_i , \beta_j \right)$ certifies that the current set of $ < 4g^2$ guessed paths are all shortest paths in box $D_{i,j}$.
-Each of the $s^2 = \Theta\left((n/g)^2 \right)$ sets of shortest paths is represented by $O(g^3) = O((\log\log n)^3)$ bits (there are $< 4g^2$ shortest paths connecting admissible pairs, each of length at most $2g-1$, and each path can be encoded by its first position, followed by the sequence of its at most $2g-1$ moves, where each move is in one of the three directions up/right/up-right), and thus it can easily be stored in one machine word (for sufficiently small $\delta$).
-Moreover, we have an order on the pairs $(v,w)$ (induced by our earlier enumeration), so for each set, we can store its shortest paths in an array in this order, and therefore, accessing a specific path (for some admissible pair) from the set takes $O(1)$ time.
+Each reported pair $\left(\alpha_i , \beta_j \right)$ certifies that the current set of $ < 4g^2$ chosen candidate paths are all shortest paths in box $D_{i,j}$.
+Each of the $s^2 = \Theta\left((n/g)^2 \right)$ sets of shortest paths is represented by $O(g^3) = O((\log\log n)^3)$ bits (there are $< 4g^2$ shortest paths connecting admissible pairs, each of length at most $2g-1$, and each path can be encoded by its first position, followed by the sequence of its at most $2g-2$ moves, where each move is in one of the three directions up/right/up-right), and thus it can easily be stored in one machine word (for sufficiently small $\delta$).
+Moreover, we have an order on the pairs $(v,w)$ (induced by our earlier enumeration), so for each set, we can store its shortest paths in this order, and therefore, accessing a specific path (for some admissible pair) from the set takes $O(1)$ time (in the word-RAM model that we assume).